polqf/letswingle-web/docs/project-definition.md

 Travel agencies are the primary revenue driver.
 They land on the **Wingle for Travel Professionals** hub (`/products/agencies`) and need to understand:

-- **Wingle Pro**: A curated, premium airport services platform purpose-built for travel agencies — especially luxury and high-end operators.
+- **Wingle Pro**: A curated, premium airport services **partner-led service offering** for travel agencies — especially luxury and high-end operators.
 This is **not** the same as the B2C Wingle Pass.
-The agency product offers three tiers of service, from curated lounge access to full VVIP private terminal experiences (see "Service Tiers" below).
+The agency offering has three tiers of service, from curated lounge access to full VVIP private terminal experiences (see "Service Tiers" below).
 Wingle adapts to each agency's workflow through multiple integration methods (see "Integration Paths" below).
 - **Wingle Atlas**: A digital itinerary builder that replaces static PDF trip documents with rich, interactive, context-aware travel experiences delivered to travelers.
 It also serves as a shared knowledge base across the agency.
 - That these are two separate products that can work independently or together.
 - How to get started (contact form / demo request).